ckruf/DSA_Python/ch11/trinode_restructuring.md

 Output: Tree T after a trinode restructuring (which corresponds to a single or double rotation) involving positions x, y, and z

-1: Let (a, b, c) be a left-to-right (inorder) listing of the positions x, y, and z, and let (T1,T2,T3,T4) be a left-to-right (inorder) listing of the four subtrees of x, y, and z not rooted at x, y, or z.
+1: Let (a, b, c) be a left-to-right (inorder) listing of the positions x, y (parent of x), and z (parent of y), and let (T1,T2,T3,T4) be a left-to-right (inorder) listing of the four subtrees of x, y, and z not rooted at x, y, or z.

 2: Replace the subtree rooted at z with a new subtree rooted at b.
 Meaning, relink the connection which exists between z and its parent, such that the parent of z becomes the parent of b instead.